Quick CV Dropoff

 I hope this blog has alleviated some concerns candidates may have around working within the public sector.
 As with any job, there are positives and negatives, and it is for each individual candidate to decide whether the public sector is right for them, and what route to take.

-If you would like help securing your first Finance & Accountancy job within the public sector, or are an experienced professional looking to move I would be more than happy to help.
-You can contact me, or a member of our Finance & Accountancy recruitment team in your area today.
+If you would like help securing your first Finance & Accountancy job within the public sector, or are an experienced professional looking to move we would be more than happy to help.
+Get in touch today!